Google’s New Privacy Attempt for Children

-Google said the update will allow all under-18s and their parents or guardians to request that photos of teenagers to deleted from Google Image search results to decrease child abuse.
+Google said the update will allow all under-18s and their parents or guardians to request that photos of teenagersbe deleted from Google Image search results to decrease child abuse.

 For users who are 13 to 17, the autoplay can be automatically turned off.
-Also, more features will aim for the users to monetize their settings for their best well-being.
+Also, more features will aim to allow the users to monetize their settings for their best well-being.

-Those materials will include videos that focus on product promotion that encourages children and youth to spend unconditioned money.
+Those materials will include videos that focus on product promotion that encourages children and youth to spend unconditioned money

 Apple’s iOS privacy modifications, which mainly introduced the App Tracking Transparency framework, shook the mobile industry.
-As we mentioned in our previous blogs, the feature gave the users the ability to control & see which app was tracking which data.
+As we mentioned in our previous blogs, the feature gave the users the ability to control and see which app was tracking which data.

-Apple was, and still is the primary target for the majority of mobile firms.
+Apple was, and still is, the primary target for the majority of mobile firms.
 They argue that Apple excludes rivals by blocking economically important information from being disclosed.